Alfresco/tutorials/docs/api-tutorial/contractManaging.md

-# Managing your contracts with API’s
+# Managing your contracts with REST APIs

-API’s will help you simplify certain repeatable workflows within your application thereby streamlining your code as much as possible.
+REST APIs will help you simplify certain repeatable workflows within your application thereby streamlining your code as much as possible.
-To ensure your work with ACS is as comfortable as possible Alfresco provides a number of REST API’s which you can look up [here](https://api-explorer.alfresco.com/api-explorer/#/).
+To ensure your work with ACS is as comfortable as possible Alfresco provides a number of REST APIs which you can look up [here](https://api-explorer.alfresco.com/api-explorer/#/).

-This tutorial will guide you through the more specific REST API’s of Alfresco:
+This tutorial will guide you through the more specific REST APIs of Alfresco:
 - Listing and executing actions
 - Versioning of your nodes
 - Searching for nodes